Private sector in NYC must vax up: mayor

 The person from Minnesota recovered from the virus, but there is no information as of yet if the individual was fully vaccinated, had one shot or had a booster shot or if the people who were exposed were fully vaccinated.

-There were over 50,000 people at the three-day anime convention, which took place Nov.
-19 to 21, according to Anime NYC, the host of the Japanese showcase pop culture showcase.
+There were more than 50,000 people at the three-day anime convention, which took place Nov.
+19 to 21, according to Anime NYC, the host of the Japanese pop culture showcase.

 Welcome to the discussion.